-Supplemental Security Income (SSI) payments are made on the basis of financial need to adults and children who are disabled, blind, or have limited income and resources.
+Supplemental Security Income (SSI) payments are made based on financial need to adults and children who are disabled, blind, or have limited income and resources.
 Whereas SSDI is funded from the Social Security tax, SSI is financed by general tax revenues.
-The Montgomery Social Security lawyers at The Sellers Law Firm have had great success in winning SSI cases!Do You Qualify for SSI?
+The Montgomery, Selma, and Central Alabama Social Security lawyers at The Sellers Law Firm have had great success in winning SSI cases!Do You Qualify for SSI?

-Once you meet all of the qualifications for SSI, one would think that all they would have to do is apply and they automatically get awarded these benefits.
+Once you meet all the qualifications for SSI, one would think that all they would have to do is apply and they automatically get awarded these benefits.
 However, that is not exactly how the process works.
-Often times, Social Security will deny you benefits for multiple reasons.
-Below is a list of reasons that our Montgomery Social Security lawyers have encountered on why someone may be denied SSI:
+Often, Social Security will deny you benefits for multiple reasons.
+Below is a list of reasons that our Montgomery, Selma, and Central Alabama Social Security lawyers have encountered on why someone may be denied SSI:

-Your medically disabling condition is not expected to last 12 months.
+- Your medically disabling condition is not expected to last 12 months.
 In order for Social Security to consider a medical condition disabling, that condition must last at least 12 months.
 Therefore, even a severe injury may not qualify a person for Social Security benefits.
-This seems to be a very common issue for clients of the Sellers Law Firm.
-Fortunately, our Montgomery Social Security lawyers have experience in overcoming this obstacle for most clients.
+This seems to be a quite common issue for clients of the Sellers Law Firm.
+Fortunately, our Montgomery, Selma, and Central Alabama Social Security lawyers have experience in overcoming this obstacle for most clients.

-The Social Security Administration cannot find you.
-In order for a claim to be determined, SSA will want you to complete many forms, interview you in person or by telephone, and perhaps see a doctor that they refer you to.
+- The Social Security Administration cannot find you.
+For a claim to be determined, SSA will want you to complete many forms, interview you in person or by telephone, and perhaps see a doctor that they refer you to.
 If they cannot reach you, they cannot pay you.
-Fortunately, with an experienced Montgomery Social Security lawyer, Social Security will rely on the attorney to stay in contact with the client; which will reduce the amount of contact Social Security must have with you.
+Fortunately, with an experienced Montgomery Social Security lawyer, Social Security will rely on the attorney to stay in contact with the client, which will reduce the amount of contact Social Security must have with you.
 However, you must remember to stay in contact with your attorney!

-Our Montgomery Social Security lawyers, and the lawyers at our other locations, are ready to help you!
+Our Montgomery, Selma, and Central Alabama Social Security lawyers are ready to help you!
 For many years, we were asked, “Why don’t you have an office near me?”
 We answered the “near me” question by creating four offices in Central Alabama.
 We have offices in Montgomery, Selma.
 Greenville, and Troy, and we are ready to see you!
-There is never a fee for a consultation!
+There is never a fee for a consultation, and our phone lines are answered 24 hours a day!
+We can usually meet with you within 24 hours!
 Start collecting the money and benefits that you deserve.
-Call The Sellers Law Firm at 334-LAWYERS (529-9377), set and appointment and come see us immediately!
-You may also reach us at email@example.com, or use the “text us” link or Contact Us link on our website.
-Remember that doing nothing, changes nothing!
+Call or text The Sellers Law Firm at 334-LAWYERS (529-9377), set an appointment and come see us immediately!
+You may also reach us at email@example.com, or use the Contact Form on our website.
+We don’t get paid unless you get paid!
+Remember that doing nothing, changes nothing so act today!